LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       There are several variations of input fields, each is described below.

-      #### One-lined
+      #### One-lined text input

-      The one-lined input field is the most commonly used input type and is used when you want a specific input from the user (such as e-mail, a value or subject).
-Depending on context and amount of space available you can put either one or two one-lined input fields on a row by using **_the grid_**.
+      The one-lined text input field is the most commonly used input type and is used when you want a specific input from the user (such as e-mail, a value or subject).
+Depending on context and amount of space available you can put either one or two one-lined input fields on a row by using _**the grid**_.
 If you place two input fields on the same row they should have the same size.
 See images below for an example.

-      A one-lined input field on a row
+      A one-lined text input field on a row

       ![Example of an input field](/img/one-lined-input-field.png "A one-lined input field")

-      Two one-lined input fields on a row
+      Two one-lined text input fields on a row

       ![Two one-lined input fields on a row with extra